 A. You can cancel your booking by calling or emailing us in line with our cancellation policy:

 - You can cancel up to 30 days before the flight date and receive a full refund.

-- If you cancel within the final 30 days up to the day before, you will receive a full refund less a 10% admin fee.
+- If you cancel within the final 30 days up to the day before, you will receive a full refund less an admin fee.

 - If you cancel after 12 noon the day before the flight you will not be entitled to a refund.

 However, if you have to reschedule with short notice we will do our very best to accommodate you on another flight during your vacation.
 This is obviously subject to space being available and cannot be guaranteed.

 Don’t forget—ballooning is a weather dependent activity so if the flight has to be cancelled and cannot be rearranged at your convenience then we will give you a full refund within five working days of the flight date.
 Paying with PayPal makes it very easy for us to do potential refunds since we can simply, with a click of a button, refund your PayPal account.
 Please note that some bank transfers can take time to reach you depending on who you are banking with.
 If you are experiencing any delays please let us know so that we can email you a copy of our bank transfer document which allows your bank to trace any delayed payments.